apptainer/apptainer/SUPPORT.md

 we recommend Github issues boards.

 - [Apptainer Issues](https://github.com/apptainer/apptainer/issues): is
-    recommended for most issues with the Singularity software.
+    recommended for most issues with the Apptainer software.
 - [User Documentation](https://github.com/apptainer/apptainer-userdocs/issues)
     questions, feedback, and suggestions should go here.
 Feel free to create an issue on a board and additionally request updated content